 Casting all your care upon him; for he careth for you.
 1 Peter 5:7 KJV

-If we identify a spirit of Self-Pity at work in our lives that is feeding us thoughts, feeling sorry, and emotions that are not from God, we can be absolutely certain that it has an ulterior motive.
+If we identify a spirit of Self-Pity at work in our lives that is feeding us thoughts, feelings, and emotions that are not from God, we can be absolutely certain that it has an ulterior motive.
 And that motive is NOT for our good or benefit.
 It may take some courage to want to deal with something like this, and also some humility.
-Self-Pity can be established in pride in our misery – we call it a victim or false martyr mentality.
+Self-Pity can be established in pride in our misery; at Be in Health, we call it a victim or false martyr mentality.

-Some of the more harmful effects and results of Self-Pity:
+Here are some of the possible harmful effects and results of Self-Pity:

-- Self-Pity takes the bad things in our lives and brings them into the forefront of our focus.
-Then it tells us that 'nothing ever goes well for us' and makes these lies seem as if they are the truth and affect our self esteem.
+- Self-Pity takes the bad things in our lives and brings them to the forefront of our focus.
+Then it tells us that “nothing ever goes well for us” and makes these lies seem as if they are the truth.